 11 years of married life, 11 years of moving places, 11 years of meeting new people yet all this seems like a ‘Dream’ when I look back!

-As a couple -me and my hubby have sailed through these years with a brave face,weathered the various storms, sailed through the medical condition of our child by being for each other,with each other and for the sake of our child.
-And now all those hardships seems like a cake walk.
+As a couple -I and my hubby have sailed through these years with a brave face, weathered the various storms, sailed through the medical condition of our child by being for each other, with each other and for the sake of our child.
+And now all those hardships seem like a cakewalk.

 Ready to take the plunge

-Now that my son has grown up and is independent enough to take care of himself,of late I have been contemplating of gifting my husband a ‘Surprise Trip’.
-This thought in itself is a surprise to me owing to my above views on this!
+Now that my son has grown up and is independent enough to take care of himself, of late I have been contemplating gifting my husband a ‘surprise trip’.
+This thought in itself is a surprise, owing to my above views on this!

-This is a dream trail isn’t it?
-So, let me take the liberty of calling this anonymous place which has a cool weather, floating clouds and woods filled with deodars, oaks and pines descending which , we land on beautiful beaches kissed with coral dust as-‘Polka Junction’ (It’s a dream and I can promote my blog too!)
-So, I book two surprise tickets to this hillstation with a beach side, gift it to my hubby and we fly on ‘PolkaWays’ (Ofcourse, I cannot take the names of the other Airlines here).Bang! we land in this picturesquely breathtaking place, as cheerful and excited as we were during our honeymoon!
+This is a dream trail, isn’t it?
+So, let me take the liberty of calling this anonymous place which has cool weather, floating clouds and woods filled with deodars, oaks and pines descending which, we land on beautiful beaches kissed with coral dust as-‘Polka Junction’ (It’s a dream and I can promote my blog too!)
+So, I book two surprise tickets to this hill station with a beachside, gift it to my hubby and we fly on ‘PolkaWays’ (Of course, I cannot take the names of the other airlines here).Bang! we land in this picturesquely breathtaking place, as cheerful and excited as we were during our honeymoon!